 Looking at past performance is one of the best ways to get a sense of where your email marketing program is at the moment.

 To turn your historical data into something usable, you need to compile it.

-This can be done pretty easily – generate averages for your four-metrics looking at the past…
+This can be done pretty easily by generating averages for your 4 metrics based on the past:

 Whether or not your email marketing is where you want it to be today, the only way to start improving it is to understand where you are at the moment.

-And experimenting with the email’s subject line and body copy is a great way to boost performance.
+Then experiment with the email’s subject line and body copy to boost performance.

-Focus on improving one email marketing metric at a time – that way you can figure out what’s causing the lift.
+Remember: always focus on improving one email marketing metric at a time, that way you can figure out what’s causing the lift.

-Once you have a good sense of what exceptional performance looks like, you can cherry-pick your best broadcast emails and turn them into automated emails.
+Get a good sense of what exceptional performance looks like and you can cherry-pick your best broadcast emails and turn them into automated emails.

-That way, every time you send a broadcast, you’re also working in your email marketing laboratory – testing and improving your campaigns!
+Every time you send a broadcast, you’re also working in your email marketing laboratory—testing and improving your campaigns!

-And by keeping a close eye on these four metrics, you can figure out how to create and maintain effective email marketing campaigns.
+And by keeping close eye on these 3 metrics, you can figure out how to create and maintain effective email marketing campaigns.